 So one of the projects on the bench right now is a Victorian lancet window whose memorial inscription is “Not lost but gone before” …

-That’s a close-up of the top, there on your right.
+Here’s a close-up of the top, just below:

 And there are several broken squares like this one here on your left (plus another inscription which I’ll write about another time).